asim1048/WHATSAPP-MERN-STACK-/README.md

 <h1 align="center">Whatsapp Mern Stack Clone</h1>
-<p >It is a Whatsapp Web clone using React, Node, Express, and MongoDB.
+<p >It is a realtime Whatsapp Web clone using React, Node, Express, and MongoDB.
 User can login through the Google Account and can do real time  chat with the others and can also share the
 media files.
 UI of the project is totally similar to the Whatsapp Web.</p>